 - The global digital advertising industry is projected to reach $1.16 trillion by 2030, with a CAGR of 15.4% from 2025 to 2030.
 (Grand View Research)

 - Digital display is expected to expand at a 15.5% CAGR by 2030, outpacing search at 12.2%.
 Growth speed differs, market weight does not.
-Search accounts for 40.9% of the global digital advertising and marketing market.
+Search accounts for 40.9% of the global digital advertising market.
 (Global Industry Analysts)

 - In 2026, over 75% of marketers expect to maintain or raise budgets for search and display advertising.
 (HubSpot State of Marketing)

 - Planned budget increases vary by channel.
-Content marketing leads with 45%, digital advertising follows at 43%, branding stands at 41%, and sponsorships with strategic partnerships reach 35%.
+Content leads with 45%, digital advertising follows at 43%, branding stands at 41%, and sponsorships with strategic partnerships reach 35%.
 (Clutch)

-- Responses from CMOs and marketing leaders across North America, the UK, and Europe show marketing spend holding steady at around 7.7% of overall revenue in 2025.
+- Responses from CMOs and marketing leaders across North America, the UK, and Europe show spend holding steady at around 7.7% of overall revenue in 2025.
 (Gartner)

 - Keeping up with cross-platform buyer behavior remains difficult: 71% of marketers report challenges understanding how and where audiences interact with brands, based on HubSpot research.
-(Hubspot Marketing Overview)
+(HubSpot Marketing Overview)

 - Data analytics, AI literacy, and general tech fluency are projected to remain among the most sought-after and rapidly expanding skill sets globally through 2030.
 Data analytics & interpretation remain a core demanded skill for marketers.
 (World Economic Forum Future of Jobs Report)